Flag desecration: United States

-During a rally in June 2020, President Donald Trump told supporters that he thinks flag burning should be punishable by one year in prison.
+During a rally in June 2020, president Donald Trump told supporters that he believed flag burning would be punishable by one year of imprisonment.
+In August 2025, Trump signed an executive order directing the Justice Department to prosecute flag burners with acts of harm unrelated to the First Amendment, such as incitement of riots.
+However, the executive order he signed has not banned flag burning.

 Flag burning

 In common usage, the phrase "flag burning" refers only to burning a flag as an act of protest.
 However, the United States Flag Code states that "the flag, when it is in such condition that it is no longer a fitting emblem for display (for example, the flag being faded or torn), should be destroyed in a dignified way, preferably by burning."

-Flying a U.S. flag upside down

-Displaying a U.S. flag upside down is "a signal of dire distress in instances of extreme danger to life or property."
-It has been used by extension to make a statement about distress in civic, political, or other areas.
-It is most often meant as political protest, and is usually interpreted as such.
-The musical group Rage Against the Machine, a group known for songs expressing revolutionary political views, displayed two upside-down American flags from their amplifiers on the April 13, 1996 episode of Saturday Night Live.
-This was intended to indicate protest about the host, billionaire businessman Steve Forbes.
-The flags were ripped down by stagehands about 20 seconds before the group's performance of "Bulls on Parade".
-Afterward, show officials asked band members to leave the building as they were waiting in their dressing room to perform "Bullet in the Head" later in the show.

-Flying flags upside down has been used as a sign of protest against U.S. Presidents.

-In 2020, as protests spread across the U.S. demanding an end to police brutality, some U.S. citizens chose to fly their flags upside down as part of the protests.

 Confederate flag

 The Battle Flag of the Army of Northern Virginia, commonly referred to as the Confederate flag, has sometimes been burned in protest as well.
-In 2000, protesters from the Jewish Defense League burned Confederate and Nazi flags to protest an arson attempt against a Reno, Nevada synagogue.
-This was criticized by a representative of the Anti-Defamation League, who said that it was more effective to work with the police and other authorities rather than to engage in "tactics which inflame and exacerbate situations."
+In 2000, protesters from the Jewish Defense League burned Confederate and Nazi flags to protest an arson attempt against a synagogue in Reno, Nevada.
+This was criticized by a representative of the Anti-Defamation League, who said that it was more effective to work with the police and other authorities rather than to engage in "tactics which inflame and exacerbate situations".

 Of the states which continue to have laws against flag burning, in spite of them being ruled unconstitutional, five afford this protection to the Virginian battle flag as well: Florida, Georgia, Louisiana, Mississippi, and South Carolina.